 5 years ago, droves of advertisers started funneling newspaper and TV budgets into digital channels.
 Now the money is flowing to social media.

 >> Spending on LinkedIn, Twitter and Facebook marketing continues to accelerate as mobile adoption and time spent with digital increases <<

 It makes sense to shift your marketing dollars to where people are actually spending time.
 And more people are spending more time with social media.
 Adjust your social media marketing strategy accordingly.

-Recent research shows that Twitter and LinkedIn are tops for B2B marketers:
+Research from a year prior (2017) echoes the same thing: Twitter and LinkedIn are tops for B2B marketers: